Brijuni Islands National Park off the western coast of Istria

 • Regular departures throughout the day

-• Fažana is 10km from Pula
+• Fažana is around 10 km from Pula

 Tickets & Access

-Entry ticket required for the national park.
+An entry ticket is required for the national park.

-• Includes boat transfer
+• Includes the boat transfer

 • Includes guided transport on the island